53 Different Types of Beetles in Michigan

 28. Pink Spotted Lady Beetle

-The Pink Spotted Lady Beetle (Coleomegilla maculata) is a common type of beetle in Michigan.
+The Pink Spotted Lady Beetle (Coleomegilla maculata) is common in Michigan.
 These beetles are generally less than an inch long and vary from reddish brown to black.

 They have a small spot on each wing cover, which gives them their name.
 They eat aphids and other insects that harm plants, making these little bugs a gardener’s best friend.